IOTA-Ledger/blue-app-iota/README.md

     - If the transaction was not broadcast to the network, and you can't find it in the wallet you should be **EXTREMELY CAUTIOUS** before proceeding to sign a new transaction.
 If an infected machine is silently storing the signatures without broadcasting them, it could steal your funds after re-signing.

         If this situation should arise you should consider going to a more trusted machine before re-signing a transaction.

+### Limitations of the Ledger Nano S

+Due to the memory limitations of the Ledger Nano S the transaction bundles have certain restrictions.
+The ledger can only store transactions with at most 1 output, 2 inputs, and 1 change transaction.
+If you need to use funds from more than 2 input addresses, first you must consolidate funds onto fewer addresses before finally sending to the receiving address.

 ## Future deprecation notes